-The Children’s Center was nominated by parent Lisa Lawson, and chosen by the selection committee to be presented a “Giraffe Award” from the Maine Children’s Alliance.
+The Children’s Center was nominated by parent Lisa Lawson and chosen by the selection committee to be presented a “Giraffe Award” from the Maine Children’s Alliance.
 The award was presented to the Children’s Center at the 18th Annual Champions for Children and Giraffe Awards on Thursday, October 11, 2012.

 Maine Children’s Alliance (MCA):

-“Children’s Center: Early Intervention and Family Support” is currently celebrating its forty-fifth year of operations.
-In 1966, one mother (Priscilla Chevarie) was struggling to meet the needs of her daughter and joined together with other parents in the basement of a local church.
+“Children’s Center – Early Intervention and Family Support” is currently celebrating its 45th year of operation.
+In 1966, one mother, Priscilla Chevarie, was struggling to meet the needs of her daughter and joined together with other parents in the basement of a local church.
 That group of parents incorporated as an organization originally known as Mid-State United Cerebral Palsy.

 After locating in a variety of less than ideal settings, the donation of land to Kennebec County and a rural development grant led to the construction of our facility at our current location on Alden Avenue in December of 1978.
 In 1990, the organization started exclusively serving children from birth to age five, and the organization also changed its name to “Children’s Center” to more accurately reflect its changing mission and programs.

-In 2001, Kaye and David Flanagan provided leadership and led a dedicated group of community members in a capital campaign culminating in May of 2003, when the Children’s Center officially cut the ribbon on a newly renovated and expanded building.
-A shift in focus to better serve children with identified needs by including all children led to the decision to offer child care in the fall of 2008, followed by program for infants and toddlers in 2009.
+In 2001, Kaye and David Flanagan provided leadership and led a dedicated group of community members in a capital campaign culminating in May 2003, when the Children’s Center officially cut the ribbon on a newly renovated and expanded building.
+A shift in focus to better serve children with identified needs by including all children led to the decision to offer child care in the fall of 2008.
+It was followed by a program for infants and toddlers in 2009.